This incredible cranberry farm near Toronto is the perfect fall day trip

 While you won't see millions of cranberries sitting atop the water as depicted in an Ocean Spray ad, the process is entirely fascinating.
 It's also thirst-inducing — look at all those fresh cranberries coming out of the water — which is why you'll want to head to the tasting bar next.

-The cranberry plunge ends for the year on October 22, though harvest activity will continue until the end of the month.
+The cranberry plunge ends for the year toward the end of October, though harvest activity continues for a short time after.
 The farm itself is open year round.
 So if you're averse to crowds, you can make the trip after the harvest and enjoy the hiking trails and tastings on offer.

 Join the conversation Load comments